 There’s a reason why crowds don’t flock to this part of the park; it’s simply not as scenic as the more popular places like Cadillac Mountain and some of Acadia National Park’s hiking trails.
 Due to the short summer season, families will rarely have Sand Beach or Cadillac Mountain to themselves.
 However, if you time to your visit early or late in the day to avoid the peak crowds, it’s not so bad.

 Acadia National Park in Maine: Know Before You Go

-- The junior ranger booklet (as of summer 2016) required participation in a ranger led activity.
+- The Junior Ranger booklet requires participation in a ranger-led activity.
 The touch tank program at the College of the Atlantic is a popular choice.
 Be sure to get there when the program begins.

 - Sturdy rain boots might be the best footwear for checking out the tide pools in Acadia.
-It is easy to slip, fall and get cut by the barnacles.
+It’s easy to slip, fall and cut yourself on the barnacles.
 Also, the salty ocean water is quite chilly.
 Be cautious as the tidal range is quite large, and the tide comes in quickly.

 Don’t miss all our comprehensive national park coverage.
 Start planning your vacation today!

 All photos are by Melissa Moore unless otherwise credited.